FlorentLM/pytinybvh/README.md

 Exposes `tinybvh`'s fast BVH construction algorithms to Python.
 For example, the BVH can be used as-is in a SSBO for real time ray-tracing with PyOpenGL or Vulkan, or for CPU-side computations like collision detection, etc.

-**Note:** Not all functionalities are implemented yet!
+**Note:** Most of `tinybvh`'s functionalities are now implemented :)

-**Another note:** This is still under active development, so expect some breaking changes!
-Sorry about that
+**Important note:** Some things might be a little bit unstable for now (like occasional crashes when intersecting a large number of rays after layout conversion), and current design choices might evolve (like dropping the use of `Intersect256()` in occlusion tests, etc).
+This is still under active development.

 <div style="text-align:center">
 <img alt="Screenshot of a test model in a Bounding Volume Hierarchy" src="img/screenshot.png" title="Screenshot" width="500"/>